 - Exemption from local intake zones.

-The expression of interest pack can be located below.
+The expression of interest pack can be found below.

 Entry places to the Specialised Autism Learning Program at Ashdale Secondary College are limited, and applications for students entering Year 7 are requested by the second week of May.